Cryptotwister/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

-Jeremy and the data analytics teamof AutoRUs' is assigned to perform data analysis on a new prototipe MechaCar, which is suffering from production troubles that are blocking the manufacturing team’s progress.
+Jeremy and the data analytics teamof AutoRUs' is assigned to perform data analysis on a new prototype MechaCar, which is suffering from production troubles that are blocking the manufacturing team’s progress.
 Analysis should be conducted to review the production data for insights that may help the manufacturing team.

 In this assignment, we need to assist Jeremy with the following: